W. Claude Jones: Missouri

 Jones advanced quickly within the Missouri Democratic party.
 He became an editor for the Missouri Revised Statutes, secretary for the Missouri State Senate, had a seat on the board of curators for the University of Missouri, and was vice president and legal council for the State Historical Society of Missouri.
 The 1844 U.S. presidential election also saw him become an elector.
 While living in Carrollton, Jones met and married Sarah Freeman.
 The union produced three children: Bennington, Laura, and Claude (died in infancy).

 In 1846, Jones moved his family to southwestern Missouri.
 There he became one of the incorporators for Neosho and won election to a four-year term in the Missouri State Senate.
-About this time, the nearby Neosho River served as Jones' muse as he penned a poem dealing with two Indian lovers.
+About this time, the nearby Neosho River served as Jones' muse as he penned a poem dealing with two Native American lovers.
 Jones was not content with his position however and wrote to the President asking for appointment to a federal position.
 Toward this end he was willing to accept any available position, writing "it matters not" as to the type or location of the appointment.
 In mid-1847, Jones took his family to Van Buren and Fort Smith, Arkansas where he practiced law for a time.
 From there he visited Texas, passing through Nacogdoches and Corpus Christi.
 During this time the Missouri legislature was out of session.
 When Jones returned to Missouri for the beginning of the next session, he discovered that his seat had been declared vacant and a replacement had been elected.
 Jones challenged the ruling and won back his seat after several days of hearings.